tschneidereit/typed-objects-explainer/core.md

 ### Backing buffers

-Conceptually at least, every typed object is actually a *view* onto a backing buffer.
-So if you create a line like:
+Conceptually at least, every typed object is actually a *view* onto an `ArrayBuffer` backing buffer, just as is the case for typed arrays.
+Say you create a line like:

 ```js
 let line1 = new LineType({from: {x: 1, y: 2},